About Broken Creek

 Named for the creek Erin grew up near, ‘Broken Creek’ signals a love of traditional folk music with an adventurous musical bent to “break” with the same old ways of playing folk music.

-Erin and Lachlan Heycox grew up in regional border towns along the Murray River steeped in bushbands and balladeers.
 After moving to Melbourne to study music and history, they performed in a melting pot of different musical projects including sea shanties, avant garde orchestras, and improvised theatrical soundtracks.

 Broken Creek’s debut album ‘Small Town Anthropologies’ was shortlisted as a finalist for the Australian Folk Music Awards ‘Traditional Album of the Year’ (2022).
-It launched a national ‘Small Town Tour’ thatincluded pop-up choirs, church halls, folk festivals and recording tunes in gorgeous locations which Broken Creek continue to do to this day.
+It launched a national ‘Small Town Tour’ that included pop-up choirs, church halls, folk festivals and recording tunes in gorgeous locations which Broken Creek continue to do to this day.

 Small Town Anthropologies is an impressive debut, drawing on a variety of folk and old-time traditional material, showcasing over the ten tracks a tasteful blend of original material and covers of songs from England, Scotland, Ireland and America...This is not just an orthodox outing though, rather Broken Creek provide some fresh and keen observations and treatment to keep the listener engaged.